#TheNeedContinues for Free & Charitable Clinics in Wisconsin - DOWNLOAD MORE INFO

 2. Do not have Medicaid (BadgerCare)

-3. Exempt from Insurance Mandate & Shared Responsibility Payment
+3. Exempt from Insurance Mandate & the confusion around the Shared Responsibility Payment

 8. Caught in the differences of income determination between the Marketplace (annual income) and BadgerCare (monthly income).

 9. Are undocumented residents and can not purchase insurance in the United States (i.e., no Social Security number or legal document number)